alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/intro.rst

 the hood, the spotlight remains on the RC car itself: how it moves, adapts, and evolves with your ideas.

 An ESP-NOW-based remote-controller sends control data wirelessly using the ESP-NOW protocol to the remote-controlled car.
-ESP-NOW enables fast and efficient communication between ESP32 devices without the need for Wi-Fi pairing.
+ESP-NOW enables fast and efficient communication between ESP32 devices without the need for Wi-Fi router, network nor pairing.
 The provided tutorial demonstrates a functional setup where a transmitter sends data to a receiver to define the car's speed and direction — forming the core communication loop.
-While the baseline implementation focuses on movement, additional features like lights, sensors, or telemetry can easily be integrated by expanding the code.
+While the baseline implementation focuses on movement, additional features like lights, sensors, or telemetry can easily be integrated by expanding the source code.
 This modular design gives users the freedom to customize both the appearance and behavior of their RC car, resulting in endless creative possibilities.